-Students in year 9 take Drama once a week.
-Here, the focus is on an introduction to basic dramatic techniques and conventions.
+Students take Drama once during each teaching cycle.
+Here, the focus in on an introduction into basic dramatic techniques and conventions.
 Aims are to develop teamwork and public speaking skills.
-Classes are taught in the Downstairs Theatre, a dedicated space that allows students a taste of technical elements such as lighting and sound design, as well as design elements including set and costume.
-Some classes are also taught in the new Performing Arts Centre.
+Classes are taught in the Downstairs Theatre, a dedicated space that therefore allows students a taste of technical elements such as lighting and sound design and design elements including set and costume.
+Students also visit the theatre and learn skills in written critical evaluation.

 Years 10 & 11: GCSE

 Students follow the Edexcel GCSE Drama specification, completing three units over their two year course.
 The course is 60% practical and 40% written, with students asked to explore a play text and devise their own work around a theme.
 Written work includes critical evaluations of both live theatre and their own work.
 The final exam is a practical assessment of the students’ nominated skill.
 Assessment can be as a performer, designer or technician.
 The course promotes a wide range of skills including self-motivation; independent planning; rigorous essay writing technique and of course subject specific knowledge of theatrical history, plays and performance conventions.

 Sixth form students follow the AQA A Level specification.